Saudi Cricket Launches World Cricket Festival 2025: A New Era Where Cricket Meets Culture - www.lokmattimes.com

 Saudi Cricket Launches World Cricket Festival 2025: A New Era Where Cricket Meets Culture

-VMPL Riyadh [Saudi Arabia], September 9: Saudi Arabia officially launched the World Cricket Festival (WCF) 2025, its most ambitious ...
+Riyadh, Saudi Arabia, September 8: Saudi Arabia officially launched the World Cricket Festival (WCF) 2025, its most ambitious sporting and ...

-Riyadh [Saudi Arabia], September 9: Saudi Arabia officially launched the World Cricket Festival (WCF) 2025, its most ambitious sporting and cultural initiative yet.
+Riyadh, Saudi Arabia, September 8: Saudi Arabia officially launched the World Cricket Festival (WCF) 2025, its most ambitious sporting and cultural initiative yet.
 The launch ceremony, hosted at the Radisson Blu Hotel in Riyadh, gathered senior officials, international sporting figures, and industry leaders to unveil the vision behind the landmark event.

 HRH Prince Saud Bin Meshal Al-Saud, Chairman of SACF, welcomed the partnership:

-"The partnership aligns with our core objectives as a federation.
-We are working on developing the game at its grassroot levels by creating opportunity, professional set-up, and a better quality of life for everyone involved in the sport in Saudi Arabia.
-It is a natural alliance with vision 2030"
+“The partnership aligns with our core objectives as a federation.
+We are working on developing the game at its grassroots levels by creating opportunities, a professional set-up, and a better quality of life for everyone involved in the sport in Saudi Arabia.
+It is a natural alliance with Vision 2030”

 The festival's centerpiece will be the F2 Double Wicket World Cup, featuring 10 international teams in a unique two-player format.
 Matches will be fast and unpredictable, with innovations such as the Super Sub rule and the Fireball over, designed to create dramatic highlights for live fans and global streaming audiences.
 By night, the event will transform into a music and cultural festival with headline performers, making WCF a full “day-and-night” experience.